There are some seriously good TV deals popping up this Prime Day

-Amazon Prime Day TV deals 2021: Best offers on smart TVs, 4K Samsung models, OLED and more
+Amazon Prime Day TV deals 2021: Best offers on smart TVs, 4K Samsung models, QLED screens and more

-If you’re looking for a screen upgrade, today is the day to grab a bargain from Philips, LG, Sony and more
+Whether you want a modest 50 inch or a 75 inch screen, you can bag a bargain from Philips, LG, Sony and more

-Amazon Prime Day – one of the biggest shopping events of the year – is here, which means you’ve got two days to grab yourself a serious bargain.
+Amazon Prime Day – one of the biggest shopping events of the year – is here, and you’ve got one day left to grab yourself a serious steal.

 The shopping bonanza is best-known for slashing prices on items from sought-after brands with many of the best deals to be found on Amazon devices, home appliances, fashion, toys, booze, games consoles and more.